 In the 1900s, the island became a leper colony where people with leprosy were isolated.
 Though conditions were sometimes harsh and the colony members suffered due to their disease, a true community developed here with a hospital, priest, and even shops.

 Visitors can wander the empty streets, view the cemetery, and see the dilapidated dormitories where the lepers lived.
-You get a sense for the uncertainty and isolation they must have felt here, making this exceptional setting one of the most interesting places to go in Crete.
+You get a sense for the uncertainty and isolation they must have felt here, making this exceptional setting one of the most interesting places to go.